Racial Justice Initiatives

 Stand Against Racism

 Stand Against Racism is a signature event of YWCA USA to raise awareness about the negative impact of all forms of racism in our community.
-At this event, beginning April 24, 2020, YWCA Greenwich President and CEO, Mary Lee Kiernan and Professor Gautam Mukunda will discuss the importance of civic engagement in today’s environment.
-This event will be posted on our Stand Against Racism page and social media platforms.
+At this event, beginning April 24, 2020, YWCA Greenwich President and CEO, Mary Lee Kiernan and Professor Gautam Mukunda discussed the importance of civic engagement in today’s environment.
+This event is posted on our Stand Against Racism page and social media platforms.

 YWCA Greenwich Racial Justice Scholarship Awards

 Each year, YWCA Greenwich awards two scholarships to high school seniors who live or attend school in Greenwich.
 The scholarship rewards outstanding contributors to racial and social justice in our community.
 Recipients are recognized for their special efforts to encourage people to respect differences, promote equality, and eliminate all forms of bigotry, bias and racism in their school or our community.
-The awards are presented at the annual Stand Against Racism event.
+The awards were presented to Yolanda Lewis and Dante White.